Loading...

 Identity proofing, authentication and management are becoming increasingly complex and essential aspects of running a successful enterprise.
 Organizations need to get identity right if they want to comply with regulatory requirements and combat fraud.

 It’s also becoming table stakes for making your customers feel safe and recognized.
-Nearly 75 percent of consumers expect businesses to protect them online, and 70 percent say it’s important for businesses they frequently deal with to identify them across visits.1
+63 percent of consumers expect businesses to recognize them online, and 48 percent say they’re more trusting of businesses when they demonstrate signs of security.

 Identify proofing is the process organizations use to collect, validate and verify information about someone.
 There are two goals — to confirm that the identity is real (i.e., it’s not a synthetic identity) and to confirm that the person presenting the identity is its true owner.